agentos-project/agentos/documentation/local_quickstart.rst

     agentos run agent

-This command runs the default entry point of the ``agent`` Component as defined in ``components.yaml``.
+This command runs the default entry point of the ``agent`` Module as defined in ``components.yaml``.
 If everything is successful, you will see output reporting how many steps your agent took to walk down the whole corridor.